pachun/old.pachun.github.io/_posts/2016-03-16-you-may-not-need-that-code-later.md

 and start exclusively solving the problem in front of you.

 Otherwise, you're creating potential cruft and adding unecessary complexity.
-You're also ransoming the potential value of this story for a *peice* of the potential value of another.
+You're also ransoming the potential value of this story for a *piece* of the potential value of another.
 Remember that value is time saved and we're only talking about potential value.
 Nobody knows for sure yet if either stories are going to save anybody any time until one of them gets out the door.